iPhone 8 Review

-Apple’s handsets remain my favourite when it comes to the colour choices available.
-There are three colour options for the iPhone 8 – not the five of the the iPhone 7 – and the Gold is easily my favourite.
-This replaces the former Gold option and Rose Gold; it’s an amalgamation of both.
-The glass on the rear of the device gives it a soft, almost ‘creamy’ vibe, and the sides are a less vivid pink.
+Apple’s handsets remain my preferred choice when it comes to the colourways available.
+There are three colour options for the iPhone 8 – not the five of the iPhone 11 or XR – but the gold is easily my favourite.
+This replaces the former gold option and Rose Gold; it’s an amalgamation of both.
+The glass on the rear of the device possesses a soft, almost ‘creamy’ quality, while the sides are a less vivid pink.
 It’s appealing, but not all in the Trusted Reviews’ office share this view.
-If Gold isn’t your thing then the iPhone 8 is available in Space Grey and Silver too.
+If gold isn’t your thing then the iPhone 8 is available in Space Grey and silver too.

-It’s been a year since Apple killed the headphone jack, and to absolutely no-one’s surprise it hasn’t made a triumphant return here.
-Having lived with an iPhone 7 for many months now, I’ve become used to either picking up some wireless headphones or remembering to take the dongle – but it’s hardly ideal.
+It’s been a years since Apple killed the headphone jack, and to absolutely no-one’s surprise, it hasn’t made a return here.

 At 4.7-inches, with a barely over-720p resolution, the display on the iPhone 8 doesn’t whip up much excitement.
 However, there is actually plenty to like here, and the few changes Apple has made do make a noticeable difference in use.